CERN/CAiMIRA/README.md

 Please note that there is no need for keys on this API call.
 It is **free-of-charge**.

 - **Humidity and Inside Temperature:**
-There may be one external API call to fetch information related to a location specified in the UI.
-The data is related to the inside temperature and humidity of the selected location.
+There is the possibility of using one external API call to fetch information related to a location specified in the UI.
+The data is related to the inside temperature and humidity taken from an indoor measurement device.
+Note that the API currently used from ARVE is only available for the `CERN theme` as the authorised sensors are installed at CERN."

 ## Update configuration